 5-htp (5-Hydroxytryptophan) is a pre-cursor to serotonin (otherwise known chemically as 5-HT).
 Put simply, when taken as a supplement, it interacts with an enzyme which strips off part of the molecule to leave behind serotonin.
 Several clinical research studies have identified that taking 5-htp as a dietary supplement can improve the symptoms of depression, even suggesting that it may be as effective as conventional antidepressants for some people .

-The UK's most premium supplier, brain feed use 102.5mg of 100% naturally derived 5-htp, packed into each of the market's smallest, most nutrient-dense tablets, without using unnecessary bulking agents.
+we use 102.5mg of 100% naturally derived 5-htp, packed into each tablet without using unnecessary bulking agents.
 At brain feed, your health and wellbeing is at the centre of everything we do.
 We believe in natural, safe, functional nutrients and herbal medicines that are grounded in scientific data.
 Our products are the highest quality extracts, taken from sustainable sources – in this case, from griffonia seeds.
 We have a complete audit trail to validate strength, volume and best before dates to provide reliable and consistent products every time.

 Used clinically to treat depression for over 30 years, 5-htp is effective because it works to boost the amount of serotonin in the brain which is thought to in turn improve the way the brain processes emotion, mood and sleep , as acknowleged by celebrities including Hollywood actor Jim Carey. brain feed's market-leading premium 5-htp supplements are twice the strength of the high-street favourites Holland & Barrett and MyProtein, helping you to boost your mood in an easy-to-swallow, naturally derived tablet.